buddhasystem/pc2s/README.md

 client software.
 The two web services are

 * The PC2S Metadata server
 * The Data Delivery service included as a simple nginx-based test server in this repository.
 The nginx server can be easily configured for the needs of the target experiment.

 The role of the Metadata server is to locate the URLs of data payloads to be delivered by the latter, based on queries from a client.
-Queries include:
+Such queries consist of the following parameters:

 * The name of the specific data aggregation to be queried i.e. the *"Global Tag"*.
 Examples of such aggregation would be a Global Tag used in production for a certain